What is Globalization? Meaning and its Importance

 POSITIVE IMPACTS OF GLOBALIZATION

-Gives access to a larger market– through globalization countries and companies have access to a bigger consumer base.
+Through globalization countries and companies have access to a bigger consumer base.
 Instead of only selling products in their country a business can expand to other regions boosting sales and in the process making more money.

-Provides cheaper goods for consumers– because of globalization a lot of companies are moving to areas where their cost of production is low they, in turn, offer cheaper products because they are not expensive to make hence lower prices for consumers.
+Because of globalization a lot of companies are moving to areas where their cost of production is low they, in turn, offer cheaper products because they are not expensive to make hence lower prices for consumers.

 For example, a country can buy cheap steel from another country instead of making its own steel.
 They can then focus their efforts on making other things they are good at like computers and export them to the countries they import cheap steal from.

 Globalization brings governments together so that they can tackle common goals together.
 For example, due to globalization world leaders have seen the impact of pollution and have resolved to tackle climate change together.
 Also, it is unlikely that a country trading a lot of products and services with another will attack it or want to go to war with it.

 NEGATIVE IMPACTS OF GLOBALIZATION

 Also in developing countries rules and regulations on environmental protection are not as strict as in developed countries.
 This has seen some multinationals leave their countries to set up in developing countries to take advantage of this lax regulation in the process they manufacture products that are harmful to the environment.

-Causes Fluctuation of prices-increased competition means that businesses with the best prices win.
+Increased competition means that businesses with the best prices win.
 Due to competition prices are always fluctuating, for example, a country like the US has to reduce its prices often to compete with prices for the same product coming from China.

-Job insecurity-Globalization provides a double-edged sword when it comes to jobs.
+Globalization provides a double-edged sword when it comes to jobs.
 It creates jobs for people in developing countries who provide cheaper manufacturing jobs.
-For example, many companies are setting up in India and China because wages and manufacturing jobs are cheaper there this means less opportunities in developed worlds.
+For example, many companies are setting up in India and China because wages and manufacturing jobs are cheaper there which means fewer opportunities in developed worlds.